 Last year, Rebecca (far right, in the blue jumper dress) and her friends posed for this picture.
 Three days later, she got a headache.
 The next day, she died.
 That is how fast malaria robs children of their lives.

 There are places in the world where getting a tiny mosquito bite is a matter of life and death.
 Families across Zambia are constantly burdened with the task of finding ways to protect their children from a deadly, but preventable disease- malaria.

-Malaria is preventable, treatable and curable.
+Malaria is preventable, treatable, and curable.
 Yet, it continues to have a devastating impact across Africa.
-Malaria is caused by a parasite that is transported by mosquitoes and spread to humans through the mosquito’s bites.
+Malaria is caused by a parasite that is transported by mosquitoes and spread to humans through mosquito bites.

 Families in sub-Saharan Africa are at risk of this preventable disease 365 days a year, not just on World Malaria Day.
 So, what can we do to help?
 One way is through education.
 When children and families are educated on the symptoms of malaria, they can seek medical care and advocate for themselves.
 Education brings a voice to those who no one will listen to.
 We’re committed to educating and equipping families with the knowledge they need to survive and thrive.
 This is only possible with your help.